abinavseelan/js-for-newbies-2/1-RecapOfSession1.md

 Here we know that the value of `x + 10` is going to be 15 since the *variable* `x` holds the value 5.

-Well...if you remember your 5th standard algebra well, then you've pretty much understood variables already!
+Well... if you remember your 5th standard algebra well, then you've pretty much understood variables already!
 Similar to the way `x` holds 5 in the equation above, variables in programming languages can store some data that we can reference by just the variable name.

 Varibles in JS can be created using the `let` keyword.